bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 cpp_src = "torch::Tensor vect_add(torch::Tensor x, torch::Tensor y);"
 ```

-We declare the C++ function `vect_add` that takes two tensors as input and returns a tensor as output.
-Think of it like the template of the function that we are going to define inside `cuda_src`.
-The API for torch in C++ is almost similar to python where dot notations like `torch.Tensor` are replaced with `torch::Tensor`.
+We declare the C++ function `vect_add` that takes in two tensors as input.
+Think of it as the template for the function that we are going to define inside `cuda_src`.
+The API for torch in C++ is almost similar to python, mostly the dot notations like `torch.Tensor` are replaced with `torch::Tensor`.
 We will see more of this when we define our function in `cuda_src` below.

-We will save the code for `cuda_src` in the file `vectAddTorch.cu` and then use pathlib's `read_text()` function to read it as string.
+We will save the code for `cuda_src` in the file `vectAddTorch.cu` and then use pathlib's `read_text()` function to read it as a string.

-This is the `cuda_src` for us:
+This is the `cuda_src` for us (save this in `vectAddTorch.cu`):

 ```C
 // GPU kernel